 We are building prison-to-college pathways through innovative teaching and collaborative inside-out learning in prison settings.

-- Settling the Boom: The Sites and Subjects of Bakken Oil (co-edited with Bruce Braun, in review)
+- Settling the Boom: The Sites and Subjects of Bakken Oil (co-edited with Bruce Braun, forthcoming 2022)

 - Urban Geography: A Critical Introduction (With Andrew Jonas and Eugene McCann.
 Wiley Press, 2015)